Graylog2/documentation/pages/configuration/server.conf.rst

     * Default: ``false``

     .. warning:: Automatic node discovery does not work if Elasticsearch requires authentication, e. g. with Shield.

+    .. warning:: This setting must be false on AWS Elasticsearch Clusters (the hosted ones) and should be used carefully.
+In case of trouble with connections to ES this should be the first option to be disabled.
+See :ref:`automatic_node_discovery` for more details.

 * ``elasticsearch_discovery_filter = rack:42``
     * Filter for including/excluding Elasticsearch nodes in discovery according to their custom attributes, see `Elastic Search Reference » Cluster APIs » Node Specification <https://www.elastic.co/guide/en/elasticsearch/reference/5.4/cluster.html#cluster-nodes>`_.
     * Default: empty